ZBar/ZBar/iphone/doc/optimizing.rst

 :member:`~ZBarReaderView::showsFPS` property.
 The readertest example does this and also provides control over many of the available settings, so you can quickly test how each setting affects the frame rate.
-You should target your optimization efforts to achieve a frame rate of at least 12-15fps.
+You should target your optimization efforts to achieve a frame rate of at least 8-10fps, although 12-15fps is preferable.

 You can measure the latency of your delegate using :func:`mach_absolute_time`.
 The measured value should be less than about 100ms, the smaller the better, to